aksxaay/nft-drop/nft-scrape/scrape.md

 OMG I just had to bump back the version on the google colab, why didn't I get that right away, I'm such a noob

 man.

+nvm it was all for naught, google colab has a rate limiter, can't use as much GPUs anymore.

+I still have to flip my assets